MikeKMiller/connectwise-control-api/README.md

 The goal is include all of the features available in the web interface such as running commands, downloading agents, etc.

+# Requirements

+This project uses async/await, so I'd recommend using NodeJS 8.11.2 (LTS).

 # Getting Started

 In your project's folder, run `npm i connectwise-control-api --save`.
 Then, in your project, include the following: